 This is the 4th part of the series “Building an online marketplace from scratch”.
-A collection of articles on how to design and deliver modern business applications quickly.
-In this post, we’ll elaborate on platform monitoring and error handling in the early days of your system.
+In this post, we’ll elaborate on platform monitoring and error handling.

 The first three posts focused on how to quickly build the core of the system and how to iterate efficiently, taking into account often changing business requirements.
 As a wannabe-CTO, after reading this lecture, you should be able to ramp up and automate the basic order management process.
 The management and marketing/customer service/operations teams are already thankful for taking the pain out of mundane, manual jobs and giving them some time to be creative.

 But, as you can imagine, fast software delivery involves cutting corners, or should I say, “corner cases”.
 You put yourself and your software team at risk of being attacked by hordes of unexpected errors coming from both external and internal users; think: unhandled form data, duplicate orders, records removed by mistake, a super important request from a big fish client, and the list continues.
 All of a sudden, the manual work you’ve taken away from the other departments ends up on your plate.
 Now, how to fix it?

 Some software conservatives would say: “cover your crappy code with a thick safety net of unit tests and you'll get rid of unimplemented corner cases".
 Easier said than done?
 Well, our standpoint is that it makes little sense to add unit tests at this stage.
 First, the code changes so frequently that the tests would become obsolete next week or sometimes within a day.
 Second, test-driven software development requires discipline and process.
 And they take time.
 And there’s no time in an early stage business like Manufaktura.